nottoobright/Fintech/README.md

 # Crypto Bank
-A secure way of handling bank authentication and transactions using blockchains and decenttralized storage.
+A secure way of handling bank authentication and transactions using blockchains and decentralized storage.

 ## Why?
 - Secure